shreshthtuli/FlockSim/README.md

 The package is supposed to have the following functionalities:

-    We should be able to interactively add New Starlings to a Flock with variable attributes Given a Flock, we zshould be able to simulate their movement vis-a-vis various Internal and External Forces We should also be able to calculate the instantaneous power and force on each Starling, and check if these values are in a sane range
+    We should be able to interactively add New Starlings to a Flock with variable attributes Given a Flock, we should be able to simulate their movement vis-a-vis various Internal and External Forces.
+    We should also be able to calculate the instantaneous power and force on each Starling, and check if these values are in a sane         range to prove the correctness of our simulation
 ![Screenshot]( /screens/200_boids.PNG?raw=true "Simulation with 200 Boids")

 ## Structure